Charlie Hall (actor, born 1899)

 Charlie Hall (also credited Charley Hall; 19 August 1899 – 7 December 1959) was an English film actor.
-He is best known as the "Little Nemesis" of Laurel and Hardy.
+He is best known for his appearances as a nemesis of Laurel and Hardy.
 He performed in nearly 50 films with them, making Hall the most frequent supporting actor in the comedy duo's productions.

 Life and career

 Hall was born in Ward End, Birmingham, Warwickshire, and learned carpentry as a trade; however, as a teenager, he became a member of the Fred Karno troupe of stage comedians.
 In his late teens, he visited his sister in New York City and stayed there, finding employment as a stagehand.
 While working behind the scenes, he met the comic actor Bobby Dunn and they became friends; Dunn convinced Hall to take a stab again at acting, which he did.
 By the mid-1920s, Hall was working for Hal Roach.
 Stan Laurel, one of Roach's comedy stars, was also a graduate of the Karno troupe.

 As an actor, Hall worked with such comedians as Buster Keaton and Charley Chase, but he is best remembered as a comic foil for Laurel and Hardy.
 He appeared in nearly 50 of their films, sometimes in bit parts, but often as a mean landlord or opponent in many of their memorable tit-for-tat sequences.
 Unlike the usual villains in Laurel and Hardy films, who were big and burly, Charlie Hall (billed as "Charley" Hall in the Roach comedies) was of short stature, standing 5 ft 5 in tall.
 His height and slight English accent allowed him to be convincingly cast as a college student, despite being 40 years old, in Laurel and Hardy's A Chump at Oxford.

 Hall almost never played starring roles; the exception was in 1941, when he was teamed with character comedian Frank Faylen by Monogram Pictures.
 Hall continued to play bits and supporting roles in short subjects and features through the 1940s and 1950s, occasionally on television, and appearing briefly in Charlie Chaplin's final American film, Limelight (1952).

 In 1956 he played his final roles, firstly in the TV show Cheyenne, season 1, episode 11, "Quicksand", and finally in a Joe McDoakes short, So You Want to Play the Piano.